g0rbe/CEH/03_Scanning_Networks.md

 [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (User Datagram Protocol)

-# Flags
+# TCP Flags

 - **SYN** : Initates a connection between two hosts to facilitate communication
 - **ACK** : Acknowledge the receipt of a packet
 - **URG** : Indicates that the data contained in the packet is urgent and should process it immediately
 - **PSH** : Insturcts the sending system to send all buffered data immediately
 - **FIN** : Tells te remote system about tthe end of the communiction.
 In essence, this gracefully closes the connection
 - **RST** :  Reset a connection

 # Three-way handshake